w3c-webmob/installable-webapps/ios_standalone/README.md

 * It needs to be possible for the user to navigate "back".
 A significant number of a apps, unfortunately, leave users stranded without a way to "go back" in their browsing history.
 This is sometimes outside the developers control (e.g., an authentication screen at a different domain doesn't support going back).
 Having some ability to always go back seems critical to make this class of web application usable by the general public.
 * Do not expect, or encourage, developers to create single page applications.
 Some will, but they will likely do it wrong.
 Most everyone won't: it's too hard, unnecessary,  and evidently error prone.
 * Don't expect applications will have good metadata or icons.
-* Automatically generated metadata and tempting engines will likely be an issue.
+* Automatically generated metadata and template engines will likely be an issue.
 A lot of sites don't seem to test (or might not even know) that their websites supports running as standalone.
-* To avoid the issue of UA-specific pop-up banners, a standard way to "install" an applications is needed: either through and API and/or some declarative means.
+* To avoid the issue of UA-specific pop-up banners, a standard way to "install" an application is needed: either through and API and/or some declarative means.
 * It needs to be possible to be able to jump between web apps and native apps without requiring the developers to constantly save state.
-That is, leaving an standalone web application should work the same as jumping from one browser tab to another in a desktop browser.
+That is, leaving a standalone web application should work the same as jumping from one browser tab to another in a desktop browser.

 ## Criteria
-The following is the criteria that we assert an application must meet in order to be a <dfn>true standalone application</dfn>.
+The following is the criteria that we assert an application must meet in order to be a <dfn id="true-app">true standalone application</dfn>.

 Firstly, the web application must have an icon that allows it to be distinguished amongst native applications.
 This is illustrated below, where the Slashdot icon is easy to locate amongst native iOS applications.